top of page

 1. Introduce my friend Roger to Overlanding.

-2. Off-Road through Berdoo Canyon towing my Exventure Trailer.
+2. Off-Road through Berdoo Canyon towing my Xventure Trailer.

 I was able to show Roger my Overlanding gear and techniques.
 We had a awesome camp set up.
 He got to see why I carry all the gear.
 On that front I did pretty well.